martin-martin/nlpython/README.md

 # Natural Language Processing with Python

-_A marketplace for code reviews and exercises._
+_A humanistic consortium for code review and exercises._

 In order to **practice using GitHub**, as well as because it is a very useful tool for **collaboratively working on code**, we'll be using GitHub for submitting exercises and doing code reviews.